 - Jam 292 – Jimi Hendrix, 1967

 - Here Comes Your Man – Pixies, 1997

 - Clint Eastwood – The Gorillaz, 2001

-There’s something about classic rock and folk songs that sync up seamlessly with wide-open spaces, blue skies, and sprawling landscapes.
+There’s something about classic rock and folk songs that syncs up seamlessly with wide-open spaces and sprawling landscapes.
 Some music was just built for the outdoors.
 All the songs I’ve chosen below are about freedom, travel, movement, and change.
 Isn’t that what hiking and backpacking are all about?